Dnow (DNOW)

 nullAI Analysis | Feedback

-Mark Johnson, Senior Vice President and Chief Financial Officer
+Mark D. Johnson Senior Vice President and Chief Financial Officer

-Mr. Johnson has served as Senior Vice President and Chief Financial Officer for DNOW since 2020.
+Mr. Johnson has served as the Senior Vice President and Chief Financial Officer for DNOW since 2020.
 His previous roles at DNOW include Vice President, Corporate Controller and Chief Accounting Officer from February 2018 to May 2020, and Vice President - Finance and Assistant Corporate Controller from May 2014 to February 2018.
-Before joining DNOW, he served as Vice President - Finance for National Oilwell Varco (NOV) Distribution Services business unit from 2012 until its spin-off in May 2014.
+Before DNOW was spun off in May 2014, he served as Vice President - Finance for National Oilwell Varco (NOV) Distribution Services business unit from 2012.
 Mr. Johnson joined NOV in 2008 as a Worldwide Controller after working in public accounting and is a CPA.

-Mr. Rawlinson serves as Senior Vice President North America Sales and Operations for DNOW, with responsibility for the Energy Centers and Process Solutions businesses primarily focused on the upstream and midstream sectors.
+Mr. Rawlinson serves as Senior Vice President North America Sales and Operations for DNOW, with responsibility for the Energy Centers and Process Solutions businesses, primarily focused on the upstream and midstream sectors.
 He previously held the position of Senior Vice President, Process Solutions.
-Over 29 years, Mr. Rawlinson has held numerous roles in sales and operations, including Vice President of Corporate Sales and Vice President of Sales and Operations International Energy Centers, and spent nine years living internationally while managing various areas of the international business.
-He began his career 30 years ago with an E&P company and then Wilson Supply, before joining NOV Distribution in Corpus Christi, Texas in 1996.
+Over the past 29 years, Mr. Rawlinson has held numerous sales and operations roles, including Vice President of Corporate Sales and Vice President of Sales and Operations International Energy Centers, and spent nine years living internationally while managing various areas of the international business.

 AI Analysis | Feedback